Practitioner Motives to Use Different Hyperparameter Optimization Methods: Methods

 \subsection{Online Survey}

-We conducted a survey study based on an online questionnaire to collect evidence for the external validity of the interview study results and to learn whether ML practitioners perceive that they succeeded in achieving their goals through their decisions to use specific HPO methods.
+We conducted a survey study using an online questionnaire to collect evidence for the external validity of the interview study results and to learn whether practitioners perceive that they succeeded in achieving their goals through their decisions to use specific \ac{HPO} methods.